HampusKalmar/Laboration-2-module/README.md

 	- Installed JVM (Java Virual Machine)
 	- Installed Gradle

+## Important information
+Right now, the API is only owkring with Kotlin DSL.
+So when you use my API, be sure to check that you want to use the Kotlin DSL and not Groovy.

 ## Add ProjectGeneratorAPI to your Java project

 ### If you are using Kotlin DSL: